cmchenry/HumanActivityRecognition/Readme.md

 ####Overview
 This repository provides R code for creating a tidy dataset from the "Human Activity Recognition Using Smartphones Dataset".
-The "Human Activity Recognition Using Smartphones Dataset" ("source data") is a publically available dataset which can be obtained at the following [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The "Human Activity Recognition Using Smartphones Dataset" ("source data") is a publicly available dataset which can be obtained at the following [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 For your convenience, the dataset is included in this repository in the "UCI HAR Dataset" folder along with the associated "Readme.txt" and "features_info.txt".
-This dataset is the result of an experiment conducted to capture accelerometer and gyroscope readings from Samsung Galaxy S II smartphones attached to 30 volunteer subjects performing six different activities.
+This dataset is the result of an experiment conducted to capture accelerometer and gyroscope readings from Samsung Galaxy S II smartphones attached to 30 volunteer subjects performing 6 different activities.
 See References for more details on the source data[1].

 The resulting tidy dataset, "tidy_wearable_ordered.txt", represents only the mean() and std() Features averaged by Activity and Subject.
 The tidy data set has the following characteristics: